rapid7/metasploit-framework/How-to-use-command-stagers.md

 If you are exploiting Windows that supports Powershell, then you might want to [consider using that instead](https://github.com/rapid7/metasploit-framework/wiki/How-to-use-Powershell-in-an-exploit) of the VBS stager, because Powershell tends to be more stealthy.

-To use the VBS stager, either specify your CmdStagerFlavor in the metadta:
+To use the VBS stager, either specify your CmdStagerFlavor in the metadata:

 ```ruby
 'CmdStagerFlavor' => [ 'vbs' ]